Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

 This is a complicated question to answer but both creation and innovation lie in doer’s bucket list.

-One of the ingredients of doers regarding creation and innovation is they have a good attitude upon invention and innovation which acts as a competence over their skill.
+One of the ingredients of doers, as mentioned in above paragraphs, regarding creation and innovation is they have a good attitude upon invention and innovation which acts as a competence over their skill.

-Another most fascinating thing about doers is they know everything is temporary in their lives, therefore, they don’t waste time regretting and debating.
+After studying some of the most prominent doers of modern society, I found one most fascinating thing about them is they know everything is temporary in their lives, therefore, they don’t waste time regretting and debating.

-They always know it and behave in the same way.
+They always know it and do the work in the same way.

 They know, we all are temporary, our life is temporary, our house is temporary.

-Our money, our relationship, our cat, and our cows all are temporary.
+Our money, our relationship, our cat and dog, and our cows all are temporary.

 If we realize this every single day, we certainly become doer, we try to leave a legacy, and we live a great life.

-Doers know that feeling good comes only after doing something good.
+I’m also getting some taste of good feeling that this good feeling comes in life only after doing something good.

-Feeling good also comes after reading or listening or watching something good, but feeling good after doing something good creates ripple effects in our lives permanently.
-Nothing comes close to this astounding experience.
+Feeling good also comes after reading or listening or watching something good.
+But feeling good after doing something good creates ripple effects in our lives permanently.
+Nothing comes close to this amazing experience.

 Remember, it doesn’t matter what we say and teach everyday consistently, what matters is what we do everyday consistently.

-As Maria Popova, founder and editor of Brain Pickings, said; nothing beats the consistency driven by the deep love of work.
+As Maria Popova, founder and editor of Brain Pickings and author of ‘Figuring‘, said; nothing beats the consistency driven by the deep love of interesting work.